LuluNwenyi/Case-Study-Pomodoroll/Case_Study.md

 ### Conclusion

 I enjoyed the entire process of working on this project.
 From playing with colors to minor prototyping, learning crud properly and figuring the functions for specific features.
-I had many setbacks including pc issues but I was still able to complete it within a month.
+I encountered different setbacks but I was still able to complete it within a month.

 Special thanks to [Oluchi Orji](https://oluchiorji.com) and [Pascal Uwakwe](https://github.com/c0l0red) for helping me understand REST APIs, and [Favour Adedapo](https://favourcodes.com) for working on the frontend part of this project.